nicola/cross-data-paths/README.md

-# merkle-paths
+# data-pointers (was merkle-paths, could-be ipld)

+Hierarchical path scheme that traverses in and across objects (or datasets).
+It extends JSON Pointers to support (1) any type of stuctured data, (2) links across data spaces keeping the same origin path.

-WIP Hierarchical pathing scheme to traverse in and across merkle trees - merkle dags. (eventually IPLD)
+was: _Hierarchical pathing scheme to traverse in and across merkle trees - merkle dags. (eventually IPLD)_

 ## Note

 After a great talk with some students at MIT, I realized that this scheme is not just valid for Merkle trees, but for any type of structures.
-It is a way to link across data (like the Linked Data model).
+It is a way to link across data (like the Linked Data model), and follow the link with the same path.
 If we edit `MerkleLink` to `HTTPLink`, then we can link data via the web, instead.

 ## Pathing examples

+In these examples, I show how to use

 ### Without hash/merkle links